LaSalle County DWI Court Process

 3. Trial (If No Plea Deal)

-• Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breath or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not intoxicated at the time of driving.
+Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breath or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not in fact intoxicated.

 First Offense